ran0027/microsoft_movie_analysis/README.md

 ## Next Steps

 - Better understanding of current trends in the movie industry versus long-standing successes.
 Grouping data by time as well as genre, or time as well as release-date, might provide some insight into recent changes in the success of certain types of films, leading to a better sense of trends that might develop next.
 - Increasing sample size to verify results and look for more information about what makes a film successful within a genre.

 We only had data on 69 movies in the most successful genre, Action / Adventure / Science-Fiction movies.
+An analysis of keywords for movies in the bottom and top quartiles by total gross in this genre was inconclusive due to small sample size.

 Overall, genre was missing for 2/3 of the films for which we had financial data.
-Because genre is relatively easy to find, and financial data is not, it could be worth adding the genre manually to the films in our dataset, to triple our sample size and try to identify differences in keywords between films in the bottom and top quartiles in this genre.
-(Though Action / Adventure / Science-Fiction films grossed the most overall, there was at least one film in this genre which earned no revenue, while others earned billions.
-Determining what makes a film fall flat or rise to the top in this genre would provide Microsoft with data-driven insights to guide the production of a film in this genre more closely.)
+Because genre is relatively easy to find, and financial data is not, it could be worth adding the genre manually (or via web-scraping) to the films in our dataset, to triple our sample size and try to identify differences in keywords between films in the bottom and top quartiles in this genre.

+Ultimately, though Action / Adventure / Science-Fiction films grossed the most overall, there was at least one film in this genre which earned no revenue, while others earned billions.
+Determining what makes a film fall flat or rise to the top within the most popular genre(s) would provide Microsoft with data-driven insights to guide the production of a film more closely.

 ## For More Information